Muriel Bowser is in the news for defending D.C.'s crime policies amid federal law enforcement surge. She’s been mayor since 2015.

-The Potomac River sewage pipe was repaired after a rupture in January, which caused 250 million gallons of untreated sewage to spill into the river.
-A class action lawsuit was filed against DC Water for negligence.
-The incident prompted federal emergency aid and ongoing environmental monitoring.
+The Potomac River sewage pipe has been repaired after a rupture in January, which caused 250 million gallons of untreated sewage to spill into the river.
+A class action lawsuit has been filed against DC Water for negligence.
+Authorities continue environmental monitoring and public discussions are ongoing.

 An unidentified police officer was shot in Washington, D.C., while working on an investigation.
 The officer was hit in the shoulder, airlifted to hospital, and is in serious but stable condition.
 Authorities are searching for two suspects, with federal support involved.